austin-chan/hwchronicle/README.md

 ## License

-HW Chronicle is [MPL licensed](./LICENSE?raw=true) and is available for limited public use under the license included in this repo.
+HW Chronicle is [MPL licensed](./LICENSE?raw=true) and is available for limited public use under the license included in this repo although re-using these outdated project files is highly recommended against for support purposes.

 ## Screenshots